ebu/benchmarkstt/olddocs/adr/hld/README.md

 Implement the _transcript format guidelines_ to create consistently formated transcripts prior to analysis.

 ## Metric analyser
-Each of these socres the transcripts returned by the providers using a single metric (for example Word Error Rate).
+Each of these socres the transcripts returned by the providers using a single metric (for example Item Error Rate).

 ## Results metrics
 Lists the scores for the selected metrics for the selected providers.